 Price: $668 for two persons + 10% service charge, inclusive of two Guerlain gift sets.

 Guerlain customers can enjoy an exclusive 20% off discount on this #190yearsofcreation afternoon tea by presenting any Guerlain invoices dated within August 15-September 30, 2018.

 The Place: 18 Salisbury Road, Kowloon, Hong Kong, 2313-2335

 The Pull: Stunning views of the calibre you must take out-of-towners to show off.
-The standard of food matches the vistas, a feat not always achieved by hotels.
+An elegant and indulgent afternoon tea affair.

 When all you fancy is a proper British high tea, in the centuries old custom type way, the Peninsula really cannot be surpassed.
 Rather than the permutations of the oriental or modern day varieties, the Peninsula sits as classic as it was 80 years ago.
 It involves warm raisin scones and clotted cream, freshly baked pastries and your choice of teas from The Peninsula Tea Collection.
-No reservations can be made here though, so forming an orderly queue will be the ticket.
+No reservations can be made here though, so forming an orderly queue will be the ticket, daily from 2pm - 6pm.

 The Place: Salisbury Road, Tsim Sha Tsui